rkk3/rkk3/README.md

 ## Projects

 [Ad Accelerator](https://github.com/rkk3/ad-accelerator)

+ A chrome extension to automatically mute and 10x increase the speed of video advertisements, on video sharing sites like Youtube.

 <!--
 **rkk3/rkk3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.